 Tokenization as it’s known today was first created in 2001 by an organization called TrustCommerce, who developed their own tokenization system to help a client business – Classmates.com – with a new type of secure billing system.

-Maintaining cardholder data in their systems was deemed as too risky by Classmates.com, so TrustCommerce developed a system where customers could use a token instead of their actual credit card information to make a purchase.
+Maintaining credit card data in their systems was deemed as too risky by Classmates.com, so TrustCommerce developed a system where customers could use a token instead of their actual credit card information to make a purchase.
 TrustCommerce would then take care of the actual payment processing on the merchant’s behalf.

-Since then, tokenization has been refined and mainstreamed – making it one of the most powerful security tools available.
+Since then, tokenization has been refined and mainstreamed – making it one of the most powerful security tools available to protect data of value like credit card numbers.

-When a business implements tokenization as part of its data security program, they enjoy a number of benefits:
+When a business – whether it’s a merchant or service provider – implements tokenization as part of its data security program, they enjoy a number of benefits:

-Minimizing Contact: Tokenization makes it so that the original data stays safely vaulted in your own data environment, with other parties only receiving the tokens.
-The real sensitive data remains in a secure cloud vault.
+Minimizing Contact: Tokenization works so that the original payment card information stays safely vaulted in your own data environment, with other parties only receiving the tokens.
+The real, original sensitive data remains in a secure cloud vault.

-Especially when compared to similar security techniques, like encryption, tokenization has emerged as a safe and cost-effective way to protect all sorts of digital assets, from bank account numbers to Social Security Numbers (SSNs) and other types of Personally Identifiable Information (PII).
+Especially when compared to similar security techniques, like encryption, tokenization has emerged as a safe and cost-effective way to protect all sorts of digital assets, from bank account numbers to last four digits of Social Security Numbers (SSNs) and other types of Personally Identifiable Information (PII).

 To understand the advantages of using tokenization, it’s helpful to compare the technique with one of its primary competitors – encryption.